 Families: An Introduction

-School-age children develop and learn within all types of families and family members are the most important people in children’s lives.
-When staff members understand families as a system and the impact of parenting in childhood and adolescence, they are better able to develop partnerships with families and to help create an environment that meets the needs of each school-age child.
+Family members are the most important people in children’s lives, and impact how school-age children develop and learn.
+To effectively develop partnerships with families and to help create an environment that meets the needs of each school-age child, it is important for caregivers to understand families as a system and the impact of parenting in childhood and adolescence.
 This lesson shares perspectives for understanding families and provides an introduction to family-centered practice.

 Promoting Family Engagement

 Strong family engagement is an integral part of high-quality school-age programs.
 Promoting family engagement in a school-age program is a vital aspect of the learning environment.
 In this lesson, you will learn the importance of family engagement, and methods of creating and maintaining family partnerships in school-age programs.